-LAC Flying School - The National Private Pilot Licence Course
+LAC Flying School - The Light Aircraft Pilot Licence

-The NPPL is a more restrictive licence than the JAR licence.
-It can only be used in UK and French airspace, during hours of daylight and in reasonable weather conditions.
-These restrictions cannot be removed, unless the licence is upgraded to a JAA one.
+The LAPL is a more restrictive licence than the full EASA licence.
+It can be used throughout Europe, during hours of daylight and in Visual Meteorologicical Weather (VMC) conditions.
+These restrictions cannot be removed, unless the licence is upgraded to a full EASA one.

-The course consists of a minimum of 32 hours flying training consisting of 22 hours dual and 10 hours solo, followed by a flight test.
-There are 7 written examinations to be completed, as well as a short radiotelephony course.
-Unlike the JAR PPL, at the moment the medical examination can be completed by your GP which is a similar standard to that required of a HGV driver.
+The course consists of a minimum of 30 hours flying training consisting of 15 hours dual and 6 hours solo, followed by a flight test.
+There are 9 written examinations to be completed, as well as a short radiotelephony course.
+Unlike the EASA PPL, at the moment the medical examination can be completed by your GP which is a similar standard to that required of a HGV driver.

-The 7 written exams are exactly the same as those required for the JAR Licence:
+The 9 written exams are exactly the same as those required for the EASA Licence:

 - Aircraft Technical